-In our opinion, the financial statements referred to above present fairly, in all material respects, the net position of the Authority as of May 31, 2016, and the changes in its net position and its cash flows for the year then ended, in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net position of the Suffolk County Water Authority as of May 31, 2017 and 2016, and the changes in its net position and its cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.